I recently had a reader question sent via email –

 Another alternative is to explore an installation of WordPress on a publicly accessible server.
 There are some hosting companies & WordPress plugin companies that provide this option.
 But – it’s very rare due to spam.
 Plus – you very rarely get a truly blank installation due to other users.

-But just to try before you buy, it’s excellent.
+To try before you buy, it’s excellent (in my biased opinion).
 You just click to set up a test site that will expire in 1 week.
 You can see how to make posts, add plugins, etc – it’s the same software that you’d install on your own host.

 3 Things To Try on Your Temporary Install